dustypomerleau/eye-notes/README.md

 Welcome to **eye-notes**!
 If you just want a copy of the notes, use the `Clone or download` button to download a zip file.

 The notes are updated periodically.
-The easiest way to ensure you're seeing the latest version is to view them here on GitHub (desktop or mobile), or use a mobile app, like [iOctocat][].
+The easiest way to ensure you're seeing the latest version is to view them here on GitHub (desktop or mobile).

 You can help keep everyone else up to date by sharing a link to this GitHub repository (rather than directly sharing the files).

 ### What is this?

-For the purposes of a recent credentialing examination, I had to merge my old ophthalmology notes with a lot of new information.
-The resulting text files were terse, opinionated, and specific about details that I had previously neglected (sutures, medication doses).
-I found them helpful even after the exam, and continued to update them.
-I added content from material I reviewed while preparing lectures.
-I started bringing my laptop to work, and used the notes while seeing patients.
-I found it made me a better doctor.

 A combination of ego and old-school thinking tends to make doctors believe that we should keep everything in our heads, despite an exponentially increasing quantity of information.
 That's absurd.
 Other fields don't try to do this.
 Having information at your fingertips while you work should be a way of life, not a sign of weakness.
 So here are some **eye-notes**.
 I hope they help you.